Tredoku Patterns: Examples of tredoku patterns

+We have now established that tredoku patterns exist for all the parameters claimed by Theorem~\ref{thm:main}~(iii) with $\ell$ leaves when $\ell\leq 4$.
+These parameters are the bottom five rows in Figure~\ref{fig:graph}.

+There are five `sporadic' sets of parameters that lie on the upper diagonal of Figure~\ref{thm:main}~(iii), namely the parameters $\tau=5+2j$ and $\ell=4+j$ where $j\in\{1,2,3,4,6\}$.
+Tredoku pattens with these sets of parameters are exhibited in Figure~\ref{fig:sporadic}.

-Starting with one of our examples of a four-leaf tredoku pattern, provided our example has $\tau$ tiles with $\tau>5$, we may extend outwards from the shaded leaf by adding $2j$ tiles as described in Figure~\ref{fig:extension}.
-The result is a pattern with $\tau+2j$ tiles and $4+j$ leaves.
-(This process does not work for $\tau=5$, as none of the leaves in our example have the correct from.)
-We have now covered all parameters required by Theorem~\ref{thm:main}~(iii), apart from the five sets of parameters with $\tau>5$ which lie on the upper diagonal of Figure~\ref{fig:graph}.
-These five sets of parameters are covered by the examples in Figure~\ref{fig:sporadic}.
-This completes the proof of Theorem~\ref{thm:main}~(iii).
+To finish the proof of Theorem~\ref{thm:main}~(iii), we need to construct tredoku patterns with $\tau$ tiles and $\ell$ leaves, where $\ell= 4+j$ and $\tau=5+3i+2j$ for integers $i\geq 1$ and $j\geq 1$.
+(For a fixed value of $i$, we can visualise this as moving diagonally in Figure~\ref{fig:graph}, starting with a $4$-leaf parameter set with $\tau=5+3i>5$ and adding $2$ tiles and $1$ leaf as we increment $j$.)
+To construct such a tredoku pattern, we start with a four-leaf tredoku pattern with $5+3i$ tiles, and extend outwards from the shaded tile depicted in Figure~\ref{fig:small4} or~\ref{fig:infinite4} by adding $2j$ tiles as described in Figure~\ref{fig:extension}.
+The result is a pattern with $4+3i+2j$ tiles and $4+j$ leaves.
+(This process does not work for $\tau=5$, as none of the leaves in our example have the correct form.
+This is why there is no shaded tile in the first tredoku pattern in Figure~\ref{fig:small4}.)

+We have now covered all parameters required by Theorem~\ref{thm:main}~(iii), and so Theorem~\ref{thm:main}~(iii) holds.